 A new group called the Guardian Hunters of Clare is making a splash in the city.
 They espouse the benefits of training to hunt and guard against the new threats to the city caused by the "Unsealing".
-Ferros Cabal are said to approve of the group, and their numbers have swelled comparatively suddenly this week.
+Ferros Cabal are said to approve of the group, and the Guardians' numbers have swelled comparatively suddenly this week.

 There’s been a lot of chatter among socialites about a certain rising star in the city of the name Stefano de Lumiere.
 A relatively new member of House de Lumiere, Stefano was apparently a major contributor to their recent meteoric rise, and conversely of Asura Cabal’s recent fall.